Ouranosinc/Magpie/docs/authentication.rst

 Network Mode
 ------------

-If the :envvar:`MAGPIE_NETWORK_MODE` is enabled, an additional external authentication provider is added to Magpie which allows networked instances of Magpie to authenticate users for each other.
+If the :envvar:`MAGPIE_NETWORK_ENABLED` is enabled, an additional external authentication provider is added to `Magpie` which allows networked instances of `Magpie` to authenticate users for each other.

-Users can then log in to any Magpie instance where they have an account and request a personal network token in the form of a `_JSON Web Token <https://datatracker.ietf.org/doc/html/rfc7519>`_ which can be used to authenticate this user on any Magpie instance in the network.
+Users can then log in to any `Magpie` instance where they have an account and request a personal network token in the form of a `JSON Web Token <https://datatracker.ietf.org/doc/html/rfc7519>`_ which can be used to authenticate this user on any `Magpie` instance in the network.

 Managing the Network
 ~~~~~~~~~~~~~~~~~~~~

-In order for Magpie instances to authenticate each other's users, each instance must be made aware of the existence of
+In order for `Magpie` instances to authenticate each other's users, each instance must be made aware of the existence of
 the others so that it knows where to send authentication verification requests.

-In order to register another Magpie instance as part of the same network, an admin user can create a
+In order to register another `Magpie` instance as part of the same network, an admin user can create a
 :term:`Network Node` with a request to ``POST /network-nodes``.
 The parameters given to that request include a ``name``
 and a ``url``.
-The ``name`` is a the name of that other Magpie instance in the network and should correspond to the
+The ``name`` is a the name of that other `Magpie` instance in the network and should correspond to the
-same value as the :envvar:`MAGPIE_INSTANCE_NAME` value set by the other Magpie instance.
+same value as the :envvar:`MAGPIE_NETWORK_INSTANCE_NAME` value set by the other `Magpie` instance.
 The ``url`` is a the root URL
-of the other Magpie instance.
+of the other `Magpie` instance.

-Once a :term:`Network Node` is registered, Magpie can use that other instance to authenticate users as long as the other
+Once a :term:`Network Node` is registered, `Magpie` can use that other instance to authenticate users as long as the
-instance also has :envvar:`MAGPIE_NETWORK_MODE` enabled.
+other instance also has :envvar:`MAGPIE_NETWORK_ENABLED` enabled.

 Managing Personal JWTs
 ~~~~~~~~~~~~~~~~~~~~~~

 A :term:`User` can request a new network token with a request to the ``PATCH /token`` route.
-This route takes one optional parameter ``expires`` which is an integer indicating how long (in seconds) until that token expires, the default expiry for this token is :envvar:`MAGPIE_DEFAULT_TOKEN_EXPIRY`.

 Every time a :term:`User` makes a request to the ``PATCH /token`` route a new token is generated for them.
 This effectively cancels all previously created tokens for that user.
-If a user wishes to cancel all tokens, they can provide an ``expires`` value of ``0`` when making the request.

 Authentication
 ~~~~~~~~~~~~~~

-Once a :term:`User` gets a personal network token, they can use that token to authenticate with any Magpie instance in
+Once a :term:`User` gets a personal network token, they can use that token to authenticate with any `Magpie` instance in
 the same network.
 When a user makes a request, they should set the ``provider_name`` parameter to the value of
 :envvar:`MAGPIE_NETWORK_PROVIDER` and provide the network token in the Authorization header in the following format: